-- The main drawback of disjoint heuristics is that they do not capture interactions between tiles in different regions. - 2-tile pattern database: - For each pair of tiles, and for each pair of possible locations, compute the optimal solution, i.e., minimum number of all moves made by these 2 tiles, for this pair of tiles to both move to their destinations. - ▶ This is called pairwise distance. - ▶ For an $n^2 1$ puzzle, we have $O(n^4)$ different combinations. - ightharpoonup For n = 4, $n^4 = 256$. - ightharpoonup For n = 5, $n^4 = 625$. - It is usually the case that the pairwise distance of 2 tiles x and y is larger than the sum of the Manhattan distances of x and y. - The pairwise distance is at least the sum of the Manhattan distances.
+- One of the main drawbacks of using the disjoint heuristics is that it does not capture interactions between tiles in different regions. - 2-tile pattern database: - For each pair of tiles, and for each pair of possible locations, compute the optimal solution, i.e., minimum number of all moves made by these 2 tiles, for this pair of tiles to both move to their destinations. - ▶ This is called pairwise distance. - $\triangleright$ For an $n^2-1$ puzzle, we have $O(n^4)$ different combinations. - ightharpoonup For n = 4, $n^4 = 256$ . - ightharpoonup For n = 5, $n^4 = 625$ . - It is usually the case that the pairwise distance of 2 tiles x and y is much larger than the sum of the Manhattan distances of x and y. - The pairwise distance is at least the sum of the Manhattan distances. - Q: How to prove this?